Dr Martin Stokes

 - Fellow of the Geological Society (FGS)

 - Fellow of the Royal Geographical Society (FRGS)

 - British Sedimentological Research Group (BSRG)

 - Fluvial Archives Group (FLAG) - a research group of the Quaternary Research Association (QRA) Quaternary Research Association (QRA)

 - International Association of Sedimentologists (IAS)

 Roles on external bodies

-- Member of the editorial board for the Elsevier journal 'Geomorphology'.
+- Past editorial board member for the Elsevier journal 'Geomorphology'.